Let AI set up TraceKit for you

 - • ASP.NET Core 8.0+ (for web applications)

-- • An active TraceKit account
+- • A TraceKit account (create one free)

 - • A generated API key from the API Keys page

-🔍 What Gets Traced Automatically?
+What Gets Traced Automatically?

 With TraceKit .NET SDK installed, these operations are traced automatically:

-| Component | What's Captured | Auto-Traced? |
+| Component | Span Type | Captured Attributes | Auto-Traced? |

-| HTTP Requests | Route, method, status, duration, headers | ✓ Yes |
+| HTTP Requests | SERVER | Route, method, status, duration, headers | Yes |

-| HttpClient Calls | Outbound HTTP requests with propagation | ✓ Yes |
+| HttpClient Calls | CLIENT | method, url, status_code, duration | Yes |

-| Exceptions | Type, message, stack trace, context | ✓ Yes |
+| Exceptions | N/A | exception.type, exception.message, stack_trace | Yes |

-| Custom Spans | Manual instrumentation (optional) | Manual |
+| Custom Spans | Custom | user-defined attributes | Manual |

-📦 Installation
+Installation

 Install the TraceKit .NET SDK via NuGet: